 The bill proposes the repeal of the requirement for completing a human trafficking prevention course as a condition for obtaining a commercial driver license in Arkansas.
-Specifically, it seeks to eliminate the existing legal language that mandates individuals to complete either a human trafficking prevention course or become certified as a "Trucker Against Trafficking" to qualify for a Class A commercial driver license.
+Specifically, it seeks to eliminate the existing legal language that mandates individuals to complete either a human trafficking prevention course or become certified as a "Trucker Against Trafficking" in order to qualify for a Class A commercial driver license.

 Statutes affected: